garrett-obrien/fixie-seinfeld/README.md

 Experimenting with fixie.ai to create a Seinfeld trivia bot.
+Currently only scans the raw script of the show, more context to come.

 Public link to the Fixie agent: https://app.fixie.ai/agents/g.thomasobrien/seinfeld